-This study examines the emission properties of particulate matter and particle-bound metals from a diesel engine generator fueled with traditional fossil diesel (D100) with the addition of n-butanol (B), hydrous n-butanol (B′), acetone (A), hydrous acetone (A′), isopropyl alcohol (I) or waste cooking oil-based biodiesel (W).
-The fuel blends were B30W20D50 (abbrev.
-B30), B′30W20D50 (as B′30), A3I1W20D76 (as A3), A′3I1W20D76 (as A′3), B30A3I1W20D46 (as B30A3) and B′30A′3I1W20D46 (as B′30A′3) tested at 1.5 kW and 3.0 kW loads of the diesel engine generator.
-Experimental results indicate that adding B30, A3 or B30A3 reduces the PM mass concentration in the exhaust at both engine loads, in comparison with using only W20.
-Additionally, the PM emission concentrations are lower using B′30, A′3 and B′30A′3 than using B30, A3 and B30A3, respectively; in other words, replacing pure n-butanol/acetone with hydrated n-butanol/acetone in the blends further reduces the PM emission concentrations.
-However, B30 or B30A3 is more effective than A3 in reducing the PM emissions, irrespective of the water content in fuel blends.
-Conversely, using B30, B′30, A3, A′3, B30A3 or B′30A′3 reduces the metal contents in PM emissions at both engine loads compared with using W20.
-The major metal components in PM are Na, Mg, Al, K, Ca, Fe and Zn, accounting for about 97 wt.% of overall 21 metals.
+This study examines the emission properties of particulate matter and particle-bound metals from a diesel engine generator fueled by traditional fossil diesel (D100) with the addition of n-butanol (B), hydrous n-butanol (B′), acetone (A), hydrous acetone (A′), isopropyl alcohol (I) or waste cooking oil-based biodiesel (W).
+The fuel blends were B30W20D50 (abbr.
+B30), B′30W20D50 (abbr.
+B′30), A3I1W20D76 (abbr.
+A3), A′3I1W20D76 (abbr.A′3), B30A3I1W20D46 (abbr.
+B30A3) and B′30A′3I1W20D46 (abbr.
+B′30A′3) tested at loads of 1.5 kW and 3.0 kW for the diesel engine generator.
+Experimental results indicate that adding B30, A3 or B30A3 reduces the PM mass concentration in the exhaust at both engine loads compared to using only W20.
+Additionally, the PM emission concentrations are lower when using B′30, A′3 and B′30A′3 than when using B30, A3 and B30A3, respectively; in other words, replacing pure n-butanol/acetone with hydrated n-butanol/acetone in the blends further reduces the PM emission concentrations.
+However, B30 or B30A3 is more effective than A3 in reducing the PM emissions, irrespective of the water content in the fuel blends.
+Conversely, using B30, B′30, A3, A′3, B30A3 or B′30A′3 instead of W20 reduces the metal content in the PM emissions at both engine loads.
+The major metal components in PM are Na, Mg, Al, K, Ca, Fe and Zn, accounting for about 97 wt.% of 21 overall metals.
 The remaining analyzed metals were dominated by Mn, Ni, Cu, Mo and Ba.
-Accordingly, adding biodiesel from waste cooking oil, and hydrous acetone/n-butanol, to diesel fuel for diesel engine generators reduces levels of PM and particle-bound metals.
-The waste hydrous acetone/n-butanol can be used for the recycling purpose in this process.
+Accordingly, adding biodiesel from waste cooking oil and hydrous acetone/n-butanol to diesel fuel for diesel engine generators reduces the levels of PM and particle-bound metals.
+The waste hydrous acetone/n-butanol can be used for recycling purposes during this process.